Introduction

 print(x)

 The source code layer is typically the only layer the human sees.
-Here the source code is in a high level Pythonic language very similar to Python.
+Here the source code is in a high level Pythonic language.

 abstract syntax tree